Harald Hardrada: In Byzantine service

 During the turmoil, Harald was arrested and imprisoned, but the sources disagree on the grounds.
 The sagas state that Harald was arrested for defrauding the emperor of his treasure, as well as for requesting marriage with an apparently fictional niece or granddaughter of Zoe, called Maria (his suit supposedly being turned down by the empress because she wanted to marry Harald herself).
 William of Malmesbury states that Harald was arrested for defiling a noble woman, while according to Saxo Grammaticus he was imprisoned for murder.
 DeVries suggests that the new emperor may have feared Harald because of his loyalty to the previous emperor.
 The sources also disagree on how Harald got out of prison, but he may have been helped by someone outside to escape in the midst of the revolt that had begun against the new emperor.
+The Morkinskinna suggests that he was rescued by a rich and pious Byzantine widow.

 While some of the Varangians helped guard the emperor, Harald became the leader of the Varangians who supported the revolt.
 The emperor was in the end dragged out of his sanctuary, blinded and exiled to a monastery, and the sagas claim that it was Harald himself who blinded Michael V (or at least claimed to have done so).
+Blinding was a standard penalty for deposed Byzantine emperors and it was probably carried out under Harald's supervision, not as a heroic act of vengeance, but as part of his duties as an officer commanding a unit of the imperial guard.